therealcyberlord/UNETR-mini/README.md

 - [Swin UNETR-mini](https://www.kaggle.com/models/therealcyberlord/swin-unetr-mini)

 ## Code
 You can find the code for training and knowledge distillation in the BRATS folder, all experiments are evaluated on the BRATS 2021 dataset.
+BRATS/brats_swin_unetr3d.py is the script for training mini Swin UNETR model with less number of features.
+BRATS/knowledge-distillation-swin-unetr.ipynb is the script for training the mini Swin UNETR model with knowledge distillation.

 ## Key Contributions